Cladding Design – Shop Drawing Review and Engineering

 In addition, there are connections in the design to be considered.
 Generally, the failure of these panels tends to be in the connections to the building, so experience in this work is critical.

-We have prepared shop drawings for cold-formed steel used to infill walls on buildings as part of the delegated design to wall contractors.
+We have reviewed shop drawings for cold-formed steel used to infill walls on buildings as part of the delegated design to wall contractors.
 We have extensive experience with cold-formed steel as a main structural material for buildings and the exterior walls of buildings.

 Finally, we have worked extensively with aluminum curtain walls and storefront framing.
 These systems are typically made from aluminum, which requires familiarity with the requirements of the Aluminum Design Manual and how the products are installed.